Friday, 17 August 2012

 Milestones

-2005, Samsung surpassed Sony for the first time to become the world's largest and most popular consumer
+ØIn 2005, Samsung surpassed Sony for the first time to become the world's largest and most popular consumer electronics brand

 Vision 2020

-Electronics' vision for the new decade is, "Inspire the World, Create the
+Samsung Electronics' vision for the new decade is, "Inspire the World, Create the Future.“

 This new vision reflects Samsung Electronics’ commitment to inspiring its communities by leveraging Samsung's three key strengths: "New Technology," "Innovative Products," and "Creative Solutions." -- and to promoting new value for Samsung's core networks -- Industry, Partners, and Employees.
 Through these efforts, Samsung hopes to contribute to a better world and a richer experience for all.